radhey24h/cloud-in-depth/azure-in-depth/Day-3-Azure-Storage/01-Azure-Storage.md

 - **Cost**: Balance the storage and access costs based on your data usage patterns.

 By choosing the appropriate performance tier, you can optimize your storage costs while ensuring that your data is available when you need it.

-## Blob Containers & Categories
-### Containers
-Blobs are used to store unstructured data like unmanaged disks, text files or binary data.
-We can create multiple blobs under one container and multiple containers under one storage account.

-### Blob storage Categories
-We have three categories in blob

-1) **Block Blob**
-when we store any file, video and image it will be saved as "Block Blob" It store text and binary data, Block blob are block of data that can be managed individually.

-2) **Page Blob**
-It store random access files up to 8 TB in size.
-Page blobs stores Virtual hard drive (VHD) files and serve as disks for virtual machines.

-3) **Append Blob**
-Append blob are made up of blocks like block blobs, but are optimized for append operations.
-Append blobs are ideal for scenarios such as logging data from VM.

 ## Storage Replication